-Recently unemployed ex-minister Martin Ferguson was called-in by the Labor-Greenie government of Tasmania to find out why the arse fell out of MIS tree plantations and how they can be manipulated into cash.
-The holy grail of the plantations was always Gunns pulp mill and the government that appointed him certainly still believe in the holy grail so why wouldn't Ferguson?
+Recently unemployed ex-minister Martin Ferguson was called-in by the Labor-Greens government of Tasmania to find out why revenue from MIS tree plantations have collapsed.
+The holy grail of plantations was always a pulp mill and the government that appointed him certainly still believe in the holy grail so why wouldn't Ferguson?
 This report from the ABC.

 Former Federal Resources Minister Martin Ferguson says there's a sense of desperation amongst Tasmanian plantation owners caught up in the Gunns and MIS collapse.